-307.2 Permit required.
-A permit shall be obtained from the fire code official in accordance with Section 105.6 prior to kindling ((a fire for recognized silvicultural or range or wildlife management practices, prevention or control of disease or pests, or)) a bonfire. ((Application for such approval shall only be presented by and permits issued to the owner of the land upon which the fire is to be kindled.))
+- [S] 307.2 Permit required.
+A permit shall be obtained from the fire code official in accordance with Section 105.6 prior to kindling ((a fire for recognized silvicultural or range or wildlife management practices, prevention or control of disease or pests, or)) a bonfire. ((Application for such approval shall only be presented by and permits issued to the owner of the land on which the fire is to be kindled.)) - [W][S] 307.2.1 Authorization.

-307.2.1 Authorization.
 Where required by state or local law or regulations, ((open burning)) bonfires shall only be permitted with prior approval from the state or local air and water quality management authority, provided that all conditions specified in the authorization are followed.

-307.3 Extinguishment authority.
-When ((open burning)) a bonfire, recreational fire, or portable outdoor fireplace creates or adds to a hazardous situation, or a required permit for ((open burning)) a bonfire has not been obtained, the fire code official is authorized to order the extinguishment of the ((open)) burning operation.

-307.4 Location.
-The location for ((open burning shall not be less than 50 feet (15 240 mm) from any structure, and provisions shall be made to prevent the fire from spreading to within 50 feet (15 240 mm) of any structure)) bonfires, recreational fires, and portable outdoor fireplaces shall be in accordance with Sections 307.4.1 through 307.4.3.
+See also WAC 173-425. - [S] 307.3 Extinguishment authority.
+Where $((\frac{open\ burning}{open\ burning}))$ a bonfire, recreational fire, or portable outdoor fire place creates or adds to a hazardous situation, or a required permit for $((\frac{open\ burning}{open\ burning}))$ a bonfire has not been obtained, the fire code official is authorized to order the extinguishment of the $((\frac{open\ burning}{open\ burning}))$ burning operation. - [S] 307.4 Location.
+The location for ((open burning shall be not less than 50 feet (15 240 mm) from any structure, and provisions shall be made to prevent the fire from spreading to within 50 feet (15 240 mm) of any structure)) bonfires, recreational fires, and portable outdoor fireplaces shall be in accordance with Sections 307.4.1 through 307.4.3.